 Nature Connectivity | Ecoleader

-Course Length: 7 weeks
+Course Length: 7 weeks online

-Class Days: Wednesdays and Saturdays
+Class Days: Wednesdays (3h) and Saturdays (3h)

-Our next Ecoleader Fall Session will run from 18 September - 2 November May 2024.
+Our Ecoleader Fall Session will run from

 Course Description

 To offer you a deep understanding of the historical, philosophical, and anthropological foundations of our relationship with nature: that’s the ambition of our Ecoleader training.
-The different modules will help you discover and deepen your own relationship with nature and show you how to integrate nature into your practice, business and activities.

 Focused on the still unknown man/nature binomial, rather than on nature itself, the course will give you an in-depth understanding of the phenomenon of disconnection from and reconnection to nature.
 This disconnection, which has been accelerated by the industrial revolution, is the result of a long conditioning of thinking which, although obsolete, is still existent.
 This university-level course is therefore an opportunity to revisit how we view the living world and to understand why, in the Western world, the recourse to nature as a tool for public and private health has been slow to gain ground.

-This course aims to
+This course is designed to help you:

 • Deepen your own relationship with nature

-In the Nature Connectivity | Écoleader course you will discover:
+In the Nature Connectivity | Ecoleader course you will discover:

 Ecoleader Curriculum